 The second fundamental way to sustainability is to supply more resources by improving the bio-productivity of nature in ways that are sustainable and harmless.
-Producers increase bio-capacity through reforestation and soil management.
-The productivity of land can be increased through management techniques like permaculture, organic farming, improved irrigation and fisheries management.
+Producers increase bio-capacity through reforestation, soil management and fisheries management.
+The productivity of arable land can be increased through management techniques like permaculture, organic farming and improved irrigation.

-At home bio-capacity can be increased by people growing their own food and having solar panels on their roofs, for example.
+At home bio-capacity can be increased by people growing their own food, collecting rainwater and having solar panels on their roofs, for example.

-In a nutshell, society as a whole needs to use less resources.
-This will involve a change of mindset and behaviour at both the macro-level of the whole economy including and at the micro-level of the household economy.
+In summary, society as a whole needs to use less resources.
+This will involve a change of mindset and behaviour at both the macro-level of the whole economy and at the micro-level of the household economy.

 Sustainable household micro-economies will follow these basic sustainability tips.